-(a) A sub-fund may acquire units in the UCITS and/or other UCIs stated in points 6.1. a), provided it does not invest more than 20% of its assets in a single UCITS or other UCI.

-For the purpose of applying this investment limit, each sub-fund of an umbrella UCI is regarded as a separate issuer, provided the principle of the segregation of the liabilities of the various sub-funds with regard to third parties is ensured.

-(b) Investments in units of UCIs other than UCITS may not exceed a total of 30% of the assets of a UCITS.
+- A sub-fund may acquire units in the UCITS and/or UCIs stated in points 6.1. a), provided it does not invest more than 20% of its assets in a single UCITS or other UCI.
+For the purpose of applying this investment limit, each sub-fund of an umbrella UCI is regarded as a separate issuer, provided the principle of the segregation of the liabilities of the various sub-funds with regard to third parties is ensured. - (2) Investments in units of UCIs other than UCITS may not exceed in total 30% of the assets of a UCITS.